 Ex-school superintendent allegedly arranged sex with minor

+A former Kennewick school superintendent has been arrested for allegedly arranging to meet a juvenile girl for sex.
 The Tri-City Herald reports 75-year-old Paul Rosier of Olympia was arrested Saturday at a Richland hotel by investigators from the Southeast Regional Internet Crimes Against Children Task Force.
-Rosier was caught in a police operation where he allegedly arranged to pay for sex with a 13-year-old girl.

 Add your comments below